sreekanth008/TestProject/README.md

 >>> problem on the https://osa-web.tcg.co.uk/qatest page

-organisationId is not passed in the path params of the end point.
+organisationId is not passed in the path params of the end point hence status code-404 is returned.
 I have sent the screenshots by highlighting it.
 If we pass the organisationId , It will work

 Bug title : News page is not loading due to organisationId issue in the path params of the end point